aspnetzero/documents/docs/en/Developing-Step-By-Step-Angular-Edit-Mode-Phone-Numbers.md

 # Edit Mode For Phone Numbers

-We will create an edit modal which has two tabs for person (first tab for **Person** second tab for **Phones for that person**).Lets implement editing phone numbers firs.
+We will create an edit modal which has two tabs for person (first tab for **Person** second tab for **Phones for that person**).Lets implement editing phone numbers first.
 Final UI is shown below:

 <img src="images/phone-book-edit-mode1.png" alt="Phone book edit mode" class="img-thumbnail" />